zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### Make Git Commit
 Commit all updated files into git with comment "Allow admin users to remove users from group, send notifications also".

+- Make multiple notifications file
+Run 'php artisan make:notification PostCreated'.
+Run 'php artisan make:notification CommentCreated'.
+Run 'php artisan make:notification ReactionAddedOnPost'.
+Run 'php artisan make:notification ReactionAddedOnComment'.

+- Send notif a post created to every users part(except the creator of post) of the group Added the send notification code using Notification in func store() inside 'PostController'.
+Add code in 'PostCreated'.

+- Send notif a comment created to owner of post
+Add send notify code in func createComment() inside 'PostController'.
+Add code in 'CommentCreated'.

+- Send notif a post reaction created to owner of post Add send notify code in func postReaction() inside 'PostController'.
+Add code in 'ReactionAddedOnPost'.

+- Send notif a comment reaction created to owner of comment Add send notify code in func commentReaction() inside 'PostController'.
+Add code in 'ReactionAddedOnComment'.

+32. Created Dedicated Post Page

+- Creating dedicated post page, make easier for sharing specific post to others(each post will have own url link)

+#### Make Git Commit
+Commit all updated files into git with comment "Implement sending notifcations on these cases

+When post is created
+When comment is placed
+When post is liked
+When comment is liked
+".